What Is a Veterinary Behaviorist?

 Prescribing psychiatric meds for dogs is a last resort, Dr. Sueda says, and is only considered after other behavior modification forms have failed.
 The behavior modification techniques often include desensitizing the dog to a particular trigger and then counter-conditioning the pet to react with different behavior.
 These methods are similar to teaching humans how to overcome their fears — such as a fear of flying.

 When medications are called for, veterinary behaviorists have three types of psychiatric medications approved for dogs’ behavioral uses by the U.S. Food and Drug Administration.
 These three medications are as follows:

-- Fluoxetine, a generic form of Prozac, has been approved to treat separation anxiety in dogs.
+FluoxetineFluoxetine is a generic form of Prozac and has been approved to treat separation anxiety in dogs.

-- Clomicalm, aka clomipramine hydrochloride, has also been approved to treat separation anxiety in dogs.
+ClomicalmClomicalm aka clomipramine hydrochloride has also been approved to treat separation anxiety in dogs.

 Dr. Sueda says that early intervention is the key to solving your dog’s behavior problems.
 “Behavior problems are just like any other habit.
 The more we’re allowed to practice bad behavior, the better we get at it,” she says.
 “For the dog’s well-being — as well as the owner’s — you need to catch it early.”